Qiaopi: Qiaopi trade after the Second Opium War

-The establishment of physical shop spaces presents an image of “stability” compared to roaming shuike which appeared when opportune.
-This laid the foundation for the establishment of qiaopiju as shuike began to settle and form institutions.
-Following the introduction of Western banking technology and western institutions, shuike would remit the money using post offices or banks.
-The transport of qiaopi by shuike sailing to and from China would gradually be replaced with qiaopiju (“侨批局” “Chinese remittance shop” “Chinese remittance house”).
-Qiaopiju made use of the postal services and banking services to move qiaopi back to China.
-The headquarters of the various qiaopiju could be centred in “Singapore and Southeast Asia” with “branches” back in China.
-These branch offices would be located in coastal cities like Shantou, Xiamen, or in the town areas of coastal provinces like Fujian and Guangdong.
-A remitter would give the money that is to be remitted to the qiaopiju.
-The qiaopiju would convert the money to the “national currency” of China “and provide the remitter with a receipt”.
+The establishment of physical shop spaces presented an image of “stability” compared to the roaming shuike.
+This laid the foundation for the establishment of qiaopiju, as shuike began to settle and form institutions.
+Following the introduction of Western banking technology and postal institutions, shuike would remit money using post offices or banks.
+The transport of qiaopi by shuike sailing to and from China would gradually be replaced with qiaopiju (侨批局 (Chinese remittance shop", "Chinese remittance house)).
+Qiaopiju made use of postal and banking services to move qiaopi back to China.
+The headquarters of various qiaopiju were located in Southeast Asia, with “branches” back in China.
+These branch offices would be located in coastal cities like Shantou, Xiamen, or in the urban areas of coastal provinces like Fujian and Guangdong.
+A remitter would give the money that was to be remitted to the qiaopiju, which would convert the local currency to Chinese money “and provide the remitter with a receipt”.
 The personal particulars of the remitter would be registered with a serial number.
-At the same time, the remitter will provide the qiaopiju with a “family letter” and can seek help from the qiaopiju to help write the letter on behalf of the remitter should the remitter be illiterate.
-The amount of money that is to be remitted is indicated on the envelope.
-This envelope is also termed as a “pikuan” (“批款”).
-A piece of paper measuring “8cm wide and 12.5cm long” for the purpose of acknowledgment of receipt of the qiaopi by the intended recipient would be placed in an envelope.
-On the front of the envelope, there would be the stamp of the qiaopiju as well as the specific “dispatch code”.
-This envelope which measures “5cm long by 2.5cm wide” would be attached to the back of the pikuan envelope which is bigger in size.
+At the same time, the remitter would provide the qiaopiju with a “family letter” and could seek help from the qiaopiju to help write the letter on their behalf if they were illiterate.
+The amount of money that was to be remitted was indicated on the envelope.
+The envelope was known as a “pikuan” (批款).
+A piece of paper measuring “8cm wide and 12.5cm long” for the purpose of acknowledgment of receipt of the qiaopi by the intended recipient would be placed in an envelope stamped with the mark of the qiaopiju as well as the specific “dispatch code”.
+This envelope, which measured “5cm long by 2.5cm wide”, would be attached to the back of the larger pikuan envelope.

-Upon receipt of both the remittance and the family letter, the qiaopiju would purchase Chinese National Currency and conduct a “telegraphic transfer” of the funds to be remitted.
+Upon receipt of both the remittance and the family letter, the qiaopiju would purchase Chinese currency and conduct a “telegraphic transfer” of the funds to be remitted.
 The funds would be transferred to the qiaopiju branch in China.
-Concurrently, the family letter will be sent out via the postal service to the qiaopiju branch in China.
+Concurrently, the family letter would be sent via the postal service to the qiaopiju branch in China.
 When both the family letter and the money reached the qiaopiju branch, both would be sent together to the intended recipient.
-Upon receipt of both the money and the letter, the recipient would reply or seek someone's help to reply on behalf of the recipient.
-The reply constitutes as acknowledgement or huipi.
-The process no longer involves the physical movement of shuike delivering qiaopi face-to-face with the remitter's family back in China and write the huipi.
+Upon receipt of both the money and the letter, the recipient would reply or seek someone's help to reply on their behalf.
+The reply was known as huipi.
+The process no longer involved the physical movement of shuike delivering qiaopi and coming face-to-face with the remitter's family back in China to write the huipi.
 Despite the shift, shuike continued to remain relevant even in the 1960s especially in areas lacking modern infrastructure.